yeahbrahh/yeahbrahh.github.io/cs-projects.md

 # My CS Projects

+## Project: Refactoring and Extending a Travel Optimization System

+### Overview

+In this course, my team worked on improving a large, existing Java-based system that generated optimized travel routes between destinations.
+The goal was to refactor legacy code, improve structure and maintainability, and introduce new functionality while ensuring the system remained stable and testable.
+We used agile development practices, Git-based collaboration, and UML documentation to manage our progress.

+### My Work

+Working as part of a five-person team, I contributed to both the design and implementation stages:

+•	Feature Development: implemented and improved the program’s optimization logic by integrating different algorithms (Nearest Neighbor, OneOptimizer, etc.) through a new OptimizerFactory.

+•	Design Refactoring: applied object-oriented design patterns (Factory, Template Method) to organize the codebase and reduce redundancy.

+•	TourRequest Integration: helped redesign the TourRequest and TourOptimizer classes so they interacted more cleanly, using abstract methods for improved flexibility.

+•	Team Coordination: collaborated through Git branches and pull requests, resolved merge conflicts, and conducted code reviews to maintain consistent style and quality.

+•	Testing & Documentation: contributed to JUnit test suites, reviewed peer code for functionality and clarity, and helped update the UML diagrams and design summaries.

+Technical Notes

+•	Languages: Java

+•	Tools: GitHub, Gradle, JUnit, UML

+•	Concepts: Design patterns (Factory, Template Method), code modularity, agile teamwork, version control

+### Reflection

+This project taught me how to work on a shared, evolving codebase, where communication and structure were just as important as writing code.
+By coordinating across multiple team members, we learned how to build on each other’s work without conflicts, balance priorities during sprints, and deliver stable, maintainable features under real project conditions.
+It reinforced the value of teamwork and clear architecture in professional software engineering.

 ## [Project: Music Analyzer — Interactive CLI Application](https://github.com/yeahbrahh/Music-Analyzer)

 This project involved developing a stateful, menu-driven command-line program in Java that analyzed music datasets stored in CSV files.
 Users could load a folder of files, select a dataset, and run a variety of analytical features such as Song Stats, User Similarity, User Prediction, and User Recommendation.